openstack/os-ken/doc/source/man/ryu_manager.rst

 Description
 -----------
-:program:`ryu-manager` is the executable for Ryu applications. ryu-manager loads Ryu applications and run it.
+:program:`os_ken-manager` is the executable for OS-Ken applications. os_ken-manager loads OS-Ken applications and run it.

-Ryu is a component-based software defined networking framework.
-Ryu provides software components with well defined API that make it easy for developers to create new network management and control applications.
+OS-Ken is a component-based software defined networking framework.
+OS-Ken provides software components with well defined API that make it easy for developers to create new network management and control applications.
-Ryu supports various protocols for managing network devices, such as OpenFlow, Netconf, OF-config, etc. About OpenFlow, Ryu supports fully 1.0, 1.2, 1.3, 1.4 and Nicira Extensions.
+OS-Ken supports various protocols for managing network devices, such as OpenFlow, Netconf, OF-config, etc. About OpenFlow, OS-Ken supports fully 1.0, 1.2, 1.3, 1.4 and Nicira Extensions.

 Options